menu

 Demographics

-The citizens of Medina are slightly better educated than the national average of 21.84% for all cities and towns, with 23.74% of adults in Medina having a bachelor's degree or advanced degree.
+The education level of Medina citizens is a little higher than the average for US cities and towns: 23.74% of adults in Medina have at least a bachelor's degree.

 The per capita income in Medina in 2022 was $36,700, which is upper middle income relative to Texas and the nation.
 This equates to an annual income of $146,800 for a family of four.
 However, Medina contains both very wealthy and poor people as well.